mdw-nl/guide/best_practices/language_guides/python.md

 ## Editors and IDEs

 Every major text editor supports Python, either natively or through plugins.
-At the Netherlands eScience Center, some popular editors or IDEs are:
+At Medical Data Works, some popular editors or IDEs are:

 - [vscode](https://code.visualstudio.com/) holds the middle ground between a lightweight text editor and a full-fledged language-dedicated IDE.
 - [vim](https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/) or `emacs` (don't forget to install plugins to get the most out of these two), two versatile classic powertools that can also be used through remote SSH connection when needed.